Mpox state-wide protocol for the supply and administration of the JYNNEOS vaccine.

 • Determine whether the patient meets the criteria for the protocol by:

-• documenting all assessments and details relating to the administration of the vaccine.
+• documenting all assessments and details relating to the administration of the Vaccine.

 • Explain the expected adverse effects of the vaccine and the use of simple over the counter medication in the 24-48 hours following vaccination if required.
 Provide post-vaccination care advice as per the latest ATAGI advice, including the period during which symptoms should be carefully monitored, symptoms to look out for, and when to seek medical attention.
-In particular, provide advice to immediately seek medical review for any new or unexpected or severe symptoms.
+Provide advice to immediately seek medical review for any new or unexpected or severe symptoms.

 • Provide written post-vaccination advice.